 The last game of the 1990 regular season pitted the arch-rival Oklahoma Sooners against the Nebraska Cornhuskers on the Friday after Thanksgiving.
 The Informer remembers this day well because it was the day those damn thug Sooner’s illegally hit Mickey Joseph 10 yards out of bounds causing the Husker QB to go flying into the sideline benches.
 Mickey would later be diagnosed with a broken leg and his career as starting quarterback for the Huskers was over.

-Joseph may have had his career cut short because of cheap Sooner plays, but The Informer will never forget watching #2 lead the Huskers to a 9-2 record as a starter in 1990.
-And hopefully once this 30 for 30 airs the proper chargers for assault can be brought against those Oklahoma thugs whose cheap shot cost Joseph his chance at becoming a Husker legend.
+Joseph may have had his career cut short because of cheap Sooner plays, but I will never forget watching #2 lead the Huskers to a 9-2 record as a starter in 1990.
+And hopefully -- once this 30 for 30 airs -- the proper chargers for assault can be brought against those Oklahoma thugs whose cheap shot cost Joseph his chance at becoming a Husker legend.

 27. Bullet in the Butt

-Before The Informer found out that Forrest Gump had been shot in the buttocks during the Vietnam War, the most famous “bullet in the butt” story The Informer knew about was Nebraska wide receiver Abdul Muhammad; who played his entire career with a bullet in his caboose.
+Before The Informer found out that Forrest Gump had been shot in the buttocks during the Vietnam War, the most famous “bullet in the butt” story I knew about was Nebraska wide receiver Abdul Muhammad; who played his entire career with a bullet in his caboose.

-Call The Informer crazy, but that is a back story (get it?)
+Call me crazy, but that is a back story (get it?)
 The Informer would be interested in learning more about.

 26. Corn-fed Lineman